Log-Scale Shrinkage Priors and Adaptive Bayesian Global-Local Shrinkage Estimation: Introduction

 and are required to estimate the unknown coefficient (mean) vector $\bm{\beta} = (\beta_1,\ldots,\beta_n)$.
 Part of the appeal of the multiple means problem is that it serves as an analogue for the more complex general linear model, while being substantially more amenable to analysis.
 The original work of James and Stein~\citep{JamesStein61} showed that proportional shrinkage can be used to construct estimators that dominate least-squares in terms of squared-error risk for $n \geq 3$, and these results were later extended to Bayesian proportional shrinkage estimators~\citep{Strawderman71,Zellner86a}, and more generally to Bayesian ridge regression.
 More recently there has been a focus on the sparse setting in which the majority of the entries of $\bm{\beta}$ are exactly zero.
 In this setting the use of methods that promote sparsity, such as the lasso~\citep{Tibshirani96} can lead to substantial improvements in estimation risk over conventional shrinkage estimators.
 An important contribution to the Bayesian regression literature was the introduction of the general global-local shrinkage hierarchy proposed in \cite{PolsonScott10}, which models the coefficients by

 In the global-local shrinkage hierarchy the local shrinkage hyperparameters $\lambda_j$ control the degree of shrinkage applied to individual coefficients, while the global shrinkage hyperparameter $\tau$ controls the overall degree of shrinkage applied globally to all coefficients.
 The choice of the prior distributions $p(\lambda_j)$ controls the behaviour of the resulting shrinkage estimators; for example, if $p(\lambda_j)$ is a Dirichlet point-mass the hierarchy reduces to the standard ridge regression prior.
 Well known techniques that fall under the umbrella of global-local shrinkage priors include the Bayesian lasso~\citep{ParkCasella08}, the normal-gamma prior~\citep{GriffinBrown10}, the horseshoe~\citep{CarvalhoPolson10}, the horseshoe+~\citep{BhadraEtAl15}, the beta mixture of Gaussians~\citep{ArmaganEtAl11b} and the R2-D2 prior~\citep{ZhangEtAl16}.
-As there exists such a wide array of potential global-local shrinkage priors, it is valuable to determine general properties that may or may not be beneficial for estimating $\bm{\beta}$ in the multiple means problem. \cite{CarvalhoPolson10} proposed two such properties that a good sparsity inducing prior should possess: \begin{itemize} \item {\em Property I:} The prior $p(\lambda_j)$ should concentrate sufficient probability mass near $\lambda_j=0$ to ensure that the marginal distribution $p(\beta_j) \to \infty$ as $|\beta_j| \to 0$;
+As there exists such a wide array of potential global-local shrinkage priors, it is valuable to determine general properties that may or may not be beneficial for estimating $\bm{\beta}$ in the multiple means problem. \cite{CarvalhoPolson10} proposed two such properties that a good sparsity inducing prior should possess: \begin{itemize} \item {\em Property I:} The prior $p(\lambda_j)$ should concentrate sufficient probability mass near $\lambda_j=0$ to ensure that the marginal distribution $p(\beta_j)$ has an infinitely tall spike at the origin; that is, $p(\beta_j) \to \infty$ as $|\beta_j| \to 0$;

 \item {\em Property II:} The prior $p(\lambda_j)$ should decay sufficiently slowly as $\lambda_j \to \infty$ so that the marginal distribution $p(\beta_j)$ has Cauchy, or super-Cauchy tails, to ensure that